fleetdm/fleet-terraform/gcp/readme.md

 ## Important Considerations

+*   **Costs:** Running these resources on GCP will incur costs.
+Be sure to understand the pricing for Cloud SQL, Memorystore, Cloud Run, Load Balancing, GCS, etc. Shut down resources with `terraform destroy` if they are no longer needed.
 *   **Permissions:** The user or service account running Terraform needs extensive permissions, especially for project creation.
 For ongoing management within the project, a role like `Project Editor` or more granular roles might suffice.
 *   **FleetDM Configuration:** This Terraform setup provisions the infrastructure.
 Further FleetDM application configuration (e.g., SSO, SMTP, agent options) will need to be done through the Fleet UI or API after deployment.
 *   **Security:**
     *   Review IAM permissions granted.
     *   The Load Balancer is configured for HTTPS and redirects HTTP.
     *   Cloud SQL and Memorystore are not publicly accessible and are connected via Private Service Access.
+    *   Consider enabling IAP (Identity-Aware Proxy) on the Load Balancer for an additional layer of access control if needed (disabled by default in `loadbalancer.tf`).
 *   **Scalability:** Cloud Run scaling parameters (`min_instance_count`, `max_instance_count`) and database/cache tier can be adjusted in `variables.tf` (via `fleet_config`, `database_config`, `cache_config`) to suit your load.